onap/oom/docs/oom_quickstart_guide.rst

 .. note::
-  If you want to use CMPv2 certificate onboarding, Cert-Manager must be installed.
+  If you want to use CMPv2 certificate onboarding (platform components enabled and cmpv2Enabled flag is true), Cert-Manager must be installed.

+  By default - if you use onap-all.yaml override - CMPv2 certificate onboarding is enabled, so Cert-Manager installation is mandatory.

   :doc:`Click here <oom_setup_paas>` to see how to install Cert-Manager.